3 tips for harnessing gig mindsetters to strengthen your company

 For the past three years, organisational analyst Jane McConnell has been studying gig mindsetters.
 Despite some resistance to their new ways of working, she says they hold a crucial key to the future during incredibly unsettling times.

 In 2015/2016, data began to show the rise of individual capabilities inside organisations while at the same time leadership culture was stagnating.
 An overlooked group of employees that share “the gig mindset” ―a freelancer-style knack for improvisation, adaptability and innovation began to disrupt; upending business as usual and bridging gaps while achieving surprising outcomes and charting new directions.

 This situation was clearly building into a potentially strong conflict, which Jane McConnell decided to investigate in the first gig mindset survey in 2018.
 Her ongoing research and successful book have resulted in exciting revelations.

-Ahead of the event, we spoke to Jane from her base in the Provence region of France.
+Ahead of the event, Natalie Green spoke to Jane from her base in the Provence region of France.
+Here is the interview.